Quick Answer

 | 529 superfunding (2026) | $95,000 single / $190,000 married per beneficiary |

-- Variable annuity fees stack: Mortality and Expense (M&E) plus admin plus sub-account expense ratios plus rider fees can top 2.5% per year.
-Surrender charges typically run 6 to 8 years.
+- Variable annuity fees stack: Mortality and Expense (M&E), admin, sub-account expense ratios, and rider fees can top 2.5% per year.
+Surrender charges run 6 to 8 years.

-- Annuity earnings come out Last-In-First-Out (earnings first, fully ordinary income), with no step-up in basis at death and no long-term capital-gain rate.
+- Annuity earnings come out Last-In-First-Out (earnings first, ordinary income), with no step-up in basis and no long-term capital-gain rate.

 - Variable life guarantees a minimum death benefit but no minimum cash value.

-- Municipal fund securities are three MSRB categories: 529 college savings plans, Local Government Investment Pools (LGIPs), and Achieving a Better Life Experience (ABLE) accounts.
-Reporting is semi-annual for 529 and ABLE, annual for LGIPs.
+- Municipal fund securities are three MSRB categories: 529 plans, Local Government Investment Pools (LGIPs), and Achieving a Better Life Experience (ABLE) accounts.
+Reporting: semi-annual for 529 and ABLE; LGIPs are excluded.

-- Reinvesting distributions does not defer tax: the shareholder owes tax in the year received, and basis rises by the amount reinvested.
+- Reinvesting distributions does not defer tax: tax is owed in the year received, and basis rises by the amount reinvested.

-- Return of capital is not a dividend: not taxable when received, but it lowers cost basis and creates a larger gain at sale.
+- Return of capital is not a dividend: untaxed when received, but lowers cost basis, creating a larger gain at sale.

-- A breakpoint sale is a violation even if the customer never complains; the duty to inform sits with the rep, and Rights of Accumulation aggregate across spouse, children, different broker-dealers, and account types.
+- A breakpoint sale is a violation even if the customer never complains; the rep must inform, and Rights of Accumulation aggregate across spouse, children, broker-dealers, account types.

-- Closed-end fund discounts are normal, a feature of the structure, not a sign of distress; closed-end holders exit through the secondary market, not redemption.
+- Closed-end fund discounts are normal, a structural feature, not distress; holders exit through the secondary market, not redemption.

-- The 7-business-day deferred variable annuity clock starts when the Office of Supervisory Jurisdiction (OSJ) receives a complete and correct application, not when the customer signs.
+- The deferred variable annuity clock starts at OSJ receipt of a complete and correct application, not when the customer signs.

 One-Breath Recap

-Open-end funds and UITs redeem at forward NAV while closed-end funds and ETFs trade in the market, share classes just repackage the same sales charge under the 8.5% and 1.00% ceilings, and variable contracts split investment risk into the separate account and guarantees into the general account.
+Open-end funds and unit investment trusts redeem at forward net asset value while closed-end funds and exchange-traded funds trade in the market, share classes just repackage the same sales charge under the 8.5% and 1.00% ceilings, and variable contracts split investment risk into the separate account and guarantees into the general account.
 Lock the pricing numbers, the redemption deadline, and the accumulation-versus-annuitization asymmetry, and this heaviest unit answers itself.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Investment Products and Features unit for the complete lesson.
+Read the full Investment Products and Features unit.